-Choosing the right tampon is very important for ensuring you are protected from unwanted leaks.
+Choosing the right tampon is very important for ensuring you are protected from unwanted leaks and comfortable.
 But how do you know which one is best for you?

 Many women default to using what their friends or family have used, but this may not be what is best for your individual needs.